It is not what we do, but how we do it. And it works.

 We exist because there is a need to work together.
 We are less without these communities, and these communities are becoming successful because we work together.
 This respectful, humble approach leads everyone to prosper.

-Sasa Harambee first builds relationships, then listens to community leaders.
+As an organization, we first build relationships, then listen to community leaders.
 We respond to community-identified needs and facilitate innovative solutions with sustainable outcomes.
 In this way, we are not a lifeline, we are a neighbor and a partner.
+Our experience shows that long term change occurs when individual and community investments of time and economic resources, along with strategic partnerships and training, leads to self-governance.

 Change through self-governance.